fowiny/Regression-Analysis/README.md

-# Regression Analysis on Download data
+# Regression Analysis on Download data, Univeristy Project

 1. script.R: R Script file to be executed